- Establish a strong theoretical and technical foundation alongside your unique creative output

-Push your ability to produce an original composition, studio recording and sound design
+- Push your ability to produce studio recordings, digital music and sound design

-Do professional studio recording and sound design thrill you?
-Are you seeking to push audio boundaries, discover emerging musical trends or produce an original composition?
+Does professional studio recording and sound design thrill you?
+Are you seeking to push audio boundaries, discover emerging musical trends or forge new collaborations with musicians and creative artists?

 You can achieve all this and more on our Music and Sound Production programme, which is designed to provide you with an in-depth exploration of music and sound’s role in the convergent media industries of today enabling you to become the professional you want to be.
 We believe that you learn best by doing, so over the duration of the course you not only develop a robust portfolio but the skill set needed to enter the workplace.

-This course is designed to give you a comprehensive understanding of the media production industry and to help you to develop a wide range of technical production skills.
-There’s an emphasis on creativity, one of the University's core values, and modules are structured to allow you to explore your own creative interests as you refine your professional practice.
+This course is designed to give you a comprehensive understanding of the music production industry and to help you to develop a wide range of technical production skills.
+There’s an emphasis on creativity and modules are structured to allow you to explore your own creative interests as you refine your professional practice.

-Year 1 allows you to experience the breadth of opportunities available in content production, establishing a strong technological and theoretical foundation in production methods and delivery formats.
-Core modules include Radio Production and Podcasting, TV Studio Show: News and Narrative Storytelling.
+Year 1 allows you to experience the breadth of opportunities available in Music production, establishing a strong technological and theoretical foundation in production methods and delivery formats.
+Core modules include Recording Studio Practice, Digital Music and Guerrilla Recording.

-Year 2 helps to hone your abilities through specialist modules as you learn how to create and manage live events, music videos and documentaries.
+Year 2 helps to hone your abilities through specialist modules as you learn how to create and manage live events, music videos and become record producers.
 The course structure continues to build theoretical and practical understanding while developing your creativity, technical skills and professionalism.
-Optional modules may include The Soundtrack: Sound Design for Cinema, Interactive Sound and Music, Studio-based Recording, and Advanced Post-Production.
+Core modules include Creative Music Production, The Soundtrack: Sound Design for Cinema, Interactive Sound and Music, Music Video and Synthesis and Sequencing.

 In Year 3, you develop as a confident professional.
 The defining activity of this year is a Final Major Project, which becomes the centrepiece of your portfolio.
-You are encouraged to explore your specialisation and produce an original composition, studio recording and sound design, or explore an area of audio production with a considerable output.
+You are encouraged to explore your specialisation and produce an original piece of work to a professional industry standard, such as an album of multitrack recordings, a portfolio of sound design, a performance portfolio or a project exploring an area of audio/visual media production of interest to you.